Frequently Asked Questions

 - Certificate of Title – Shows ownership and any encumbrances (mortgages, caveats)

-- Deposited Plan (DP) – Survey showing lot boundaries, dimensions, and easements
+- Survey Plan – Survey showing lot boundaries, dimensions, and easements (called a Deposited Plan in NSW, Plan of Subdivision in VIC, or Survey Plan in QLD)

 Together, these tell you what you own, what's on the title, and what planning rules apply.